silverwind/droppy/README.md

 ### Docker installation :whale:

-To pull [the image](https://hub.docker.com/r/silverwind/droppy/) and start the container:
+To pull [the image](https://hub.docker.com/r/silverwind/droppy/) (For ARMv6/v7, the image name is `silverwind/armhf-droppy`) and start the container:
 ```sh
 $ docker run --name droppy -p 127.0.0.1:8989:8989 silverwind/droppy
 ```